 They were used in the US and in some of the allied countries until

-when they were gradually phased out and replaced by
+after which they were gradually phased out and replaced by

 Secure Terminal Equipment (STE).

 For this, early versions of the STE had an STU-III compatible mode.

 The last day the STU-III was used, is 31 December 2009, after which